You may have heard of G Fuel, but have you ever wondered exactly what G Fuel actually is and what it does?

 Every 7g serving of G Fuel Powder contains 150mg of caffeine, which is pretty moderate for an energy drink.

-Since a 7g serving of G Fuel Powder is supposed to be mixed with 16 fl.oz of water, G Fuel Powder has about the same amount of caffeine as other popular energy drinks of the same size like Rockstar and Monster (160mg and 179mg per 16 fl.oz can respectively).
+Since a 7g serving of G Fuel Powder is supposed to be mixed with 16 fl.oz of water, G Fuel Powder has about the same amount of caffeine as other popular energy drinks of the same size like Rockstar and Monster which both have 160mg of caffeine per 16 fl.oz.

 Personally, I prefer energy drinks that have between 50mg – 100mg of caffeine per serve, as that amount gives me just the right amount of energy without overwhelming me with the potential effects of too much caffeine.